mohit-sharma082/flixr/frontend/README.md

-# TMDB Community Web
+# Flixr Community Web

-A Next.js frontend application for the TMDB Community API.
+A Next.js frontend application for the Flixr Community API.
 Browse movies, read reviews, and engage with the community.

 ## Setup